sirajahmed047/ai-workshop/README.md

 This repository contains the code for an AI Workshop business landing page targeting college students, along with a survey form to collect student preferences and information.

+## Project Overview

+The GenAI Bootcamp is a 1.5-month hands-on program designed for college students who want to master Generative AI.
+The bootcamp features:

+- Training from 4 experienced software engineers (from FAANG, Fortune 100 companies, and a leading health data company)
+- In-person training with live doubt sessions
+- Comprehensive curriculum covering AI fundamentals to advanced applications
+- Hands-on projects including building a Mini LLM from scratch

 ## Project Structure

 ```